Introduction to WordPress

 - Log in to our Client Centre

-If you know your username and password, you can also log in directly at https://[your_domain]/wp-admin (simply append /wp-admin to your domain).
+If you know your username and password, you can also log in directly by typing this in your browser's address bar (and replacing [your_domain] with your actual domain): https://[your_domain]/wp-admin

 The WordPress Content Editor